 He crafted 'Symphonies,' a kaleidoscopic pop anthem that mashed up classical samples and hip-hop beats into a surprise UK hit.

-Dan Black emerged from the post-britpop landscape with a singular, sample-heavy vision for pop.
-After his band The Servant dissolved, the English singer-songwriter embarked on a solo project that was both nostalgic and futuristic.
-His breakthrough was a homemade track called 'HYPNTZ,' a moody piece built from a Rihanna sample, which buzzed across the internet and led to a record deal.
-But it was 2009's 'Symphonies' that defined him.
-The song ingeniously stitched together a phrase from a John Barry composition, a drum break from a rap classic, and Black's own melancholic melody, creating an unlikely top-ten hit.
-His subsequent album, 'UN', was a cabinet of curiosities—filled with clever lyrics, unexpected sonic textures, and collaborations with the likes of Kid Cudi.
-Black's work stands as a testament to the creative potential of the digital bedroom producer.
+Dan Black broke through with 'HYPNTZ,' a homemade track built from a Rihanna sample that buzzed across the internet and led to a record deal.
+The 2009 single 'Symphonies' defined him, stitching a phrase from a John Barry composition, a drum break from a rap classic, and his own melancholic melody into an unlikely top-ten hit.
+His subsequent album 'UN' was filled with clever lyrics, unexpected sonic textures, and collaborations with Kid Cudi.
+His work emerged from the post-britpop landscape, a testament to the creative potential of the digital bedroom producer.

 1965–1980